aleskxyz/warp-svc/README.md

 This dockerfile will create a docker image with official Cloudflare WARP client for linux and provides a socks5 proxy to use in other compaliant applications either in your local machine or by other docker containers in a docker compose or Kubernetes.

-The official Cloudflare WARP client for Linux:

-* Only listens on localhost for the socks proxy so you cannot use it in a docker container which need to bind on 0.0.0.0
+The official Cloudflare WARP client for Linux only listens on localhost for the socks proxy so you cannot use it in a docker container which need to bind on 0.0.0.0
-* Generates lots of DEBGU logs and you cannot reduse the verbosity level of it in configuration

-Both of these issues has been solved in this dockerfile.

 ## Features
 * Register a new Cloudflare WARP account